Stream Growth Strategy How-To Guide

 How to Get More Viewers on Twitch: Build a Community That Shows Up

 One of the most effective ways to do that is to build a community you can reach directly.
-Discord gives you a centralized place to gather supporters, notify them when you go live, and create momentum that Twitch’s discovery systems often won’t provide in the early stages.
+A community platform like Discord gives you a centralized place to gather supporters, notify them when you go live, and create momentum that Twitch's discovery systems won't provide in the early stages.
+This is a core piece of any stream growth strategy — the viewers who show up consistently are the ones you've built relationships with off-platform.

-If you want to become a bigger streamer, you need a reliable way to get a few people into your stream consistently.
-Even a small number of regular viewers can change how your stream feels, increase chat activity, and help you build confidence and consistency.
+If you want to grow on Twitch, you need a reliable way to get a few people into your stream consistently.
+Even a small number of regular viewers changes everything — chat activity increases, your stream feels alive, and you build confidence and consistency.
 More importantly, it creates a foundation you can grow from rather than starting at zero every time you go live.

 Discord works well here because it creates a shared home for your stream.
-People don’t have to remember your schedule or catch you by chance.
-They can join once and then receive updates when you go live.
+People don't have to remember your schedule or catch you by chance.
+They join once and receive updates when you go live.
+If you haven't set one up yet, our guide on setting up a Discord server for your stream covers the essentials.

-At this stage, it’s reasonable to be proactive.
+At this stage, be proactive.
 When you go live, take a few minutes to message people directly with a link.
 Early on, your time is usually better spent bringing people into the stream than making sure everything is perfect before anyone arrives.
 The goal is momentum, not polish.

 Once you've built your base and have a rhythm for notifying your community, the next step is expanding outward.
 At this stage, you still need to bring people to Twitch yourself, but the strategy shifts from direct outreach to community participation.